HarshavardhanReddy03/Learn_JAVA/README.md

 # Learn_JAVA
-A Bunch of project to help learn Java easily
+A Bunch of projects to help learn Java easily